discordjs/guide/guide/voice/audio-player.md

 - **Playing** - this is the state a voice connection enters when it is actively playing an audio resource.
 When the audio resource comes to an end, the audio player will transition to the Idle state.

 - **AutoPaused** - this is the state a voice connection will enter when the player has paused itself because there are no active voice connections to play to.
-This is only possible with `noSubscriber` behaviour set to `Pause`.
-It will automatically transition back to Playing once at least one connection becomes available again.
+This is only possible with the `noSubscriber` behavior set to `Pause`.
+It will automatically transition back to `Playing` once at least one connection becomes available again.

 - **Paused** - this is the state a voice connection enters when it is paused by the user.